A Hollywood actor starred in low-budget sci-fi films. On the side, he ran a $227 million Ponzi scheme, feds say.

 The SEC on Tuesday froze the assets of Horwitz and his company, 1inMM Capital, and accused him of violating anti-fraud statutes.
 He was arrested by the FBI on Tuesday morning at his mansion in the Beverlywood neighborhood, the Los Angeles Times reported, and charged with wire fraud.

-“We allege that Horwitz promised extremely high returns and made them seem plausible by invoking the names of two well-known entertainment companies and fabricating documents,” said Michele Wein Layne, Director of the SEC’s Los Angeles Regional Office, in a news release.
+“We allege that Horwitz promised extremely high returns and made them seem plausible by invoking the names of two well-known entertainment companies and fabricating documents,” said Michele Wein Layne, director of the SEC’s Los Angeles Regional Office, in a news release.

 Horwitz’s attorney, Anthony Pacheco, did not immediately respond to a message from The Washington Post early on Wednesday.
 In a video hearing from Los Angeles jail on Tuesday, Horwitz briefly told a judge that he understood the charges he faced, the Times reported.